The Critical Differences: Qualitative vs. Quantitative Analysis

 It’s Tuesday afternoon and you’ve just been handed a stack of customer feedback forms with a wealth of information and data to analyse before Friday.
 You look at the forms; there are numbers, scales, and paragraphs upon paragraphs of commentary.

-You pause for a moment and breathe.
+You pause for a moment to breathe.
 Where do you begin?
 What can you even do with all that information?

-But which one is better Qualitative Analysis or Quantitative Analysis?
+Which one is better, Qualitative Analysis or Quantitative Analysis?
 Which will provide the best results?
 This post reviews where to use each approach for the best outcomes.

 What is Qualitative Analysis